 - 2/3 powdered household cleaner

 The kind of bleach you want to get is the good old-fashioned stuff.
 Reach for Clorox in a bottle like the one you see in this picture.
 Don’t buy the kind in a spray bottle.
 You’ll get more bang for your buck going with the gallon size bleach.
+Avoid putting too much which can cause damage.

 Another great alternative is to mix vinegar and water.
 It is safer than bleach and still effective at cleaning your siding.
 It also breaks up mildew like a boss.